-Therefore, the first step is to ensure that the enterprise is focused on prioritized action.
-For this, the foundation is provided by the Critical Controls for Effective Cyber Defense (Critical Controls), also known as the Top 20 (detailed in the next chapter).
-The Critical Controls are the result of an ongoing collaboration among leading technologists, academics and policymakers in the field.
+The first step is to ensure that the enterprise is focused on prioritized action.
+The foundation for prioritizing action is the Critical Controls for Effective Cyber Defense (Critical Controls).
+The Critical Controls are the result of an ongoing collaboration among leading technologists, academics, and policymakers in the field.
 They are a recommended set of actions for cyber defense which provide specific and actionable ways to prevent and mitigate the most pervasive attacks.
 They are linked to existing standards and frameworks, such as the National Institute of Standards and Technology (NIST) Cybersecurity Framework, providing a way to focus limited resources on steps with the greatest impact.